kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-003-link-list/01-what-is-linked-list.md

 > - A `linked list`, can contain any type of data, strings, characters, <br />
     and numeric.
 The elements can be sorted or unsorted.

+> - A `node successor` is the next node in the sequence, and its predecessor <br />
+    is the previous node in the sequence.
+The last node in the sequence has <br />
+    no successor, and the first node in the sequence has no predecessor.